SunnyViewTech/docs/my-website/docs/Dollars-MOTS/mots-faq.md

 <TOCInline toc={toc} />

-## Does Dollars MOTS support multi-language input?
+## Multi-Language Input Supports

 Dollars MOTS currently only supports input in English.

-Multi-language support is in the development plan.
+Multi-language supports is in the development plan.